TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hruler/Index.rst

          string /:ref:`stdWrap <stdwrap>`

    Description
-         Width of the ruler ("width" attribute in a table).
+         Width of the ruler ("width" attribute in the table).

    Default
          99%